GSG-G8/art-gallery/README.md

 ## Challenge

+The inability of painters to sell their paintings and the difficulty in communicating with customers.

 ## Solution

+Our site provides artists with the ability to sell their paintings at reasonable prices and the ability to communicate with the customer appropriately.

 ## User Stories

 ### As an artist

+- I can sign up / login and have my own profile
+- I can edit my profile data
+- I can upload my paintings in my profile

 ### As an user

+- I can sign up / login and have an account
+- I can buy paintings
+- I can add a review for the artist

 ### As an admin

+- I can delete a artist/user/painting

 ## Set up the app locally